DSAEK Corneal Transplantation

 The Basics

-Before we tell you what a DSAEK corneal transplant is, and how an experienced corneal surgeon like Dr. Goosey performs this surgery, here are the basics… The cornea is the clear, living tissue on the very front part of the eye.
-Light passes through the clear cornea on its path toward the retina in the back part of the eye.
-Sometimes, the cornea is referred to as the “window” to the eye.
-Occasionally, either through disease or injury, the corneal tissue is damaged to a point where light can no longer effectively pass through it, resulting in reduced vision.
-Where indicated by an ophthalmologist, a corneal transplant procedure may be performed which replaces the damaged cornea with a clear donor cornea.
-This is an extremely delicate microsurgical procedure.
+Before we explain what DSAEK corneal transplantation isand how an experienced corneal surgeon like Dr. Goosey performs this surgery, let’s cover the basics.
+The cornea is the clear, living tissue on the very front of the eye.
+Light passes through the cornea to reach the retina at the back of the eye, making the cornea critical for clear vision.
+Sometimes referred to as the “window” to the eye, the cornea can become damaged due to disease or injury.
+When this happens, light can no longer pass through effectively, leading to reduced vision.
+In such cases, a corneal transplant procedure may be necessary to replace the damaged cornea with a clear donor cornea.
+This procedure is a delicate microsurgery performed by specialists like Dr. Goosey.

 What Is DSAEK?

-DSAEK is a corneal transplant technique where the unhealthy, diseased, posterior portion of a patient’s cornea is removed and replaced with healthy donor tissue obtained from the eye bank.
-Unlike conventional corneal transplant surgery known as penetrating keratoplasty (PKP), in the DSAEK procedure, Dr. Goosey utilizes a much smaller surgical incision and requires no corneal sutures.
-This usually results in more rapid visual rehabilitation for the DSAEK patient, and also reduces the risk of sight threatening complications that may occur with the PKP procedure such as intraoperative expulsive hemorrhage or post-operative traumatic wound rupture.
+DSAEK (Descemet’s Stripping Automated Endothelial Keratoplasty) is an advanced corneal transplant technique where the unhealthy, diseased, posterior portion of the cornea is replaced with healthy donor tissue from an eye bank.
+Unlike conventional corneal transplantation surgery known, known as Penetrating Keratoplasty (PKP), the DSAEK procedure requires a smaller surgical incision and does not involve corneal sutures.
+This results in faster visual recovery and reduces the risk of sight threatening complications such as intraoperative expulsive hemorrhage or post-operative traumatic wound rupture.

 Who Is a Candidate?

-DSAEK is indicated for those patients who have corneal pathology located on the posterior aspect of their cornea known as the endothelial layer.
-The endothelial layer of the cornea is a monolayer of cells attached to a basement membrane called Descemet’s membrane.
-A healthy endothelial layer consists of small, hexagonally shaped cells with a density of 2500 to 3000 cells/mm2.
+DSAEK is typically recommended for patients with corneal conditions affecting the posterior endothelial layer of the cornea.
+The endothelial layer is a thin monolayer of cells attached to a basement membrane called Descemet’s membrane.
+Healthy endothelial cells are small, hexagonalin shape, and maintain a density of 2500 to 3000 cells/mm2.

 Healthy monolayer of endothelial cells attached to Descemet’s membrane.